elliot-star5/deadlock-concurrency/README.md

 ---

-Thank you for your interest in Deadlock Concurrency!
-We hope this repository helps you gain a deeper understanding of concurrent programming and how to deal with deadlock situations effectively.
-If you have any questions or feedback, please don't hesitate to reach out.
-Happy coding!
+Thank you for your interest in Deadlock Concurrency with Banker's Algorithm!
+We hope this repository helps you gain a deeper understanding of concurrent programming, the challenges of deadlocks, and how the Banker's algorithm can be used to prevent them.
+If